hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Richmond Avenue - houses on this residential street, between (51.538689, -0.111474) and (51.538698, -0.113564), are guarded by mini [sphinxes and obelisks](https://livinglondonhistory.com/surprising-places-to-see-ancient-egypt-in-london/) that were installed in 1841 at the height of Egypt-mania.
 For another example of Egypt-mania, see Gracepoint (161-169 Essex Road).
 * Exmouth Market - a wonderful place to hangout on a warm evening.
 * Neal's Yard Dairy - an excellent shop of British and Irish cheeses.
 Several locations, this is the most non-touristy.
+* [The London Archives](https://www.thelondonarchives.org/whats-on) - if you are around on Wednesday evening, pop in for a free exhibition about something London history related.
+Go one floor up to leave your bag and coat in the locker, then one more floor up for the exhibitions (there is a lot to discover, do ask the person at the desk where to look).

 **Food:**
-* For amazing coffee, ask for frequently changing guest single origin beans at Morr (geek level coffee making).
-Pophams Bakery also has great coffee.
+* Coffee: Morr, Day Trip.
 * Tofu Vegan - vegan Chinese.
 Several locations.
 * Jam Delish - vegan Caribbean.
 * Berber & Q Shawarma Bar - Middle-eastern flavours.
 Their Berber & Q Grill House in Dalston is also good.
 * Zia Lucia - Italian pizzas, including their famous charcoal crust.
 Several locations.
 * Afghan Kitchen - amazing food.
 I'd go there every week, but the menu has not changed in the past 10 years.
 * [Towpath](https://www.towpathlondon.com/) - lovely outdoor restaurant on the canal in Islington, perfect for lunch or a dinner on a warm summer evening.
-* Cafe Tiffin - North Indian.
-* Pastries: Pophams (several locations), Jolene (several locations).
+* Pastries: Pophams (several locations, also has great coffee), Jolene (several locations).
 * Udderlicious for gelato (several locations).
 * Katsute 100 - a perfect place for a non-alcoholic drinks meeting in the evening.